sifis-home/wp6_mobile_application_api/docs/Smart Device Mobile API.md

 Any Linux system should work if the Wi-Fi chip has the required AP operating mode.
 We can use this document for other Linux setups, but we may need to do slightly different actions.

+This section has research information.
+The actual demo installation guide is in a separate file: [demo-setup/README.md](demo-setup/README.md)

 ## SIFIS-Home Targets

 The systemd is probably the most common solution for managing services on Linux systems.
 Below is a simplified graph of default boot targets and services to the multi-user target.
 The multi-user target has everything running except the graphical user interface and was chosen for the example as SIFIS-Home devices likely do not have displays attached to them.